Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

-Second, we provide a deterministic combinatorial near-linear-time algorithm for finding a fastest temporal path in undirected interval temporal graphs with \emph{uniform delay zero}, i.e., the delay for traversing an edge is always zero.
-This restricted setting is particularly interesting as it is classically used to model social interactions~\cite{Holme2015,LatapyVM2018}.
-Although it is quite natural to use dynamic computation of connected components for computing fastest temporal paths, we have a stronger result since our algorithm solves the \emph{profile} problem which consists in computing, given a source vertex and a target vertex, a representation of the (profile) function that assigns to each possible departure time from the source, the corresponding earliest arrival time at the target.
+We supplement the latter lower bound with the following refinements for uniform delays zero and one.
+First, we provide a deterministic ``combinatorial'' near-linear-time algorithm for finding a fastest temporal path in undirected interval temporal graphs with uniform delay zero.
+Our algorithm is a rather simple utilization of a dynamic connectivity algorithm.
+We indeed solve the slightly more technical \emph{profile} problem which consists in computing, given a source vertex and a target vertex, a representation of the (profile) function that assigns to each possible departure time from the source, the corresponding earliest arrival time at the target.
 Note that the duration of a fastest temporal path can be inferred from the profile function.

-Third, we show that this restricted setting to undirected temporal graphs with uniform zero delay is the widest possible in which we can expect a near-linear time combinatorial algorithm by providing two other similar lower bounds based on the conjecture that there is no $O(n^{3-\eps})$-time combinatorial algorithm for finding a triangle in an undirected graph.
-More precisely, we provide one lower bound in undirected interval graphs with uniform delay one, and the other in directed interval graphs with uniform delay zero.
+Second, we show that this restricted setting to undirected temporal graphs with uniform delay zero is the widest possible in which we can expect a near-linear time ``combinatorial'' algorithm.
+More precisely, we provide two subcubic reductions from triangle detection in an undirected graph to fastest temporal path computation.
+One lower bound applies to undirected interval graphs with uniform delay one, and the other applies to directed interval graphs with uniform delay zero.
 Note that triangle detection is a classical problem in fine-grained complexity which is, for example, subcubic equivalent to combinatorial Boolean matrix multiplication~\cite{WilliamsW2018}.
+The notion of a ``combinatorial'' algorithm has no formal definition.
+Intuitively, it refers to an algorithm which is efficient both theoretically and practically, i.e., whose complexity has a low leading constant.
+Our reductions imply that a truly subcubic combinatorial algorithm for one of these restricted settings would constitute a breakthrough with respect to Boolean matrix multiplication algorithms~\cite{WilliamsW2018}.